-Hanford Mills Museum is a historic site in East Meredith, NY.
-From its start as a seasonal sawmill in the 1840s, the Hanford family expanded the Mill to also include a gristmill, feed mill, wood-working shop, and hardware store.
+Maps Grades Hanford Mills Museum is a historic site in East Meredith, NY.
+From its start as a seasonal sawmill in the 1840s, the Hanford family expanded the Mill to also include a gristmill, feed mill, woodworking shop, and hardware store.
 Today, Hanford Mills Museum shows how mills, which were once common in rural towns, operated.
 You can watch a video version of these instructions online at: hanfordmills.org/reading-maps/.
 We also have other Learn-at-Home activities posted on our website.

-Activity 1: Reading Topographic Maps

-Reading the lines
+Activity 1: Reading Topographic Maps Step 1: Reading the lines

-Have you ever looked at a map of a hill, like the one of Cady Hill above, and noticed wavy brown lines?
-This type of map is called a topographic map and it is used to show the terrain, or physical shape of an area of land.
-The wavy lines are called contour lines.

-The first step in reading a topographic map is understanding how to read the contour lines.
-The lines represent how much the terrain changes in height.
-The closer the lines are together, the steeper the terrain.
+Have you ever looked at a map of a hill, like the one of Cady Hill above, and noticed the curvy lines?
+Do you know what they are?
+This map is called a topographic map and it is used to show the terrain, or physical shape, of an area of land.
+The lines are called contour lines, and they can be very useful when you are hiking or traveling.
+The first step in reading a topographic map is understanding how to read the contour lines and contour intervals.
+A contour interval is the vertical distance or difference in elevation between contour lines.
+For example, if the contour interval is 10 feet, that means one line represents an area that is 10 feet higher or lower than the line next to it.
 Let's look at the topographic map of Round Mountain on the next page to see how these lines work: